Dish of Black Bean Stew with Chicken

 1. Preheat Oven to 450°F/232°C (max for parchment paper).
 See also Frying.

-2. Pat CHICKEN dry with paper towels and season both sides with Salt and Pepper.
+2. Tumble CHICKEN with Olive Oil and a little Salt and Pepper.

-5. In a Dutch Oven or heavy bottomed pot (4 or 5 quart), heat 2 T Olive Oil and fry Aromatics mix stirring until Onions are translucent.
+5. In a Dutch Oven or heavy bottomed pot (4 quart), heat 2 T Olive Oil and fry Aromatics mix stirring until Onions are translucent.

-6. Stir in White Wine and let reduce a bit.
+6. Stir in White Wine for 1 minute.

 7. Stir in Chicken along with any liquid in the bowl.
 Stir in Beans with their cooking liquid.